-But this claim has been held feeble by the bulk of judges in the Keshwananda Bharati case.
+But this claim has been held feeble by the number of judges in the Keshwananda Bharati case.
 It was on the ground that judicial review is the basic feature of the Constitution of India, which cannot be accomplished away with by the revision under Article 368.

 It was especially the unit concerning the ouster of jurisdiction.
 The basic structural concept, which was based on the same case, was regarded as being disregarded by the Parliament’s obvious attempt to intrude on the power of the judiciary.

 And unfolding the one-party system that had been launched with the 24th amendment.
 The Indian judiciary’s position was later drained.
 And the control of the parliament was improved, as a result of further changes.

-FAQs On 25th Amendment Of Indian Constitution
+FAQs on the 25th Amendment of the Indian Constitution

-What Is The 25th Constitutional Amendment In India?
+What is the 25th Constitutional Amendment in India?

 The Twenty-fifth Amendment was enacted as a solution to the ongoing issues surrounding the office of the President.
 The issue was about what procedures should be followed if the President becomes so handicapped that he is unable to perform his duties.

-When 25th Amendment Was Passed?
+When was the 25th Amendment Passed?